'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 Four decades ago, no one could have imagined AIDS would kill more than 700,000 people in America, and more than 32 million people worldwide.

-"I thought that the very first case might just be a one-off phenomenon," said Dr. Michael Gottlieb, of UCLA.
+"I thought that the very first case might just be a one-off phenomenon," said Gottlieb of UCLA.
 "We didn't even know that AIDS was caused by a virus.
 We didn't know that for two full years after the description of the first patients."

 Scientists such as Gottlieb struggled to access funding to study HIV.
 It took a couple of years before researchers understood how AIDS was transmitted.
-Fear plagued gay neighborhoods like the Castro.
+Fear plagued gay neighborhoods such as the Castro in San Francisco.
 People worried a cough or a toilet seat might be a death sentence.

-"You'd go out in the street at night and no one would be there," said Rick Solomon, a 65-year-old Berkeley resident who is enrolled in a COVID-19 study at San Francisco General.
+"You'd go out in the street at night, and no one would be there," said Solomon, the 65-year-old Berkeley, Calif., resident who is enrolled in a COVID-19 study at San Francisco General.
 "And the bars were almost empty.
 People didn't go out."

 Throughout the '80s, Solomon kept a little notebook of names of people who died.
 The list grew to more than 200 people.
 He was not surprised when he tested positive in 1990.

-Even though HIV and the new coronavirus are not similar in genome, transmission or mortality; the experience of living through two plagues is hauntingly comparable.
+Even though HIV and the new coronavirus are not similar in genome, transmission or mortality, the experience of living through two plagues is hauntingly comparable.

 "The apocalyptic scenes of New York City ICUs overwhelmed with people with COVID-19 pneumonia remind me of our early days where patients with AIDS presented very late with pneumocystis pneumonia and required ventilators," Gottlieb said.